catseye/SixtyPical/tests/SixtyPical Callgraph.md

     -> Tests for functionality "Dump callgraph info for SixtyPical program"

 The `main` routine is always called.
-The thing that it will be called by is the system, but the callgraph analyzer will simply consider it to be "marked as preserved".
+The thing that it will be called by is the system, but the callgraph analyzer simply considers it to be "reachable".

     | define main routine
     | {
     | }
     = {
     =     "main": {
-    =         "potentially-called-by": [
+    =         "potentially-called-by": [],
-    =             "*preserved*"
-    =         ],
-    =         "potentially-calls": []
+    =         "potentially-calls": [],
+    =         "reachable": true
     =     }
     = }

 If a routine is called by another routine, this fact will be noted.
+If it is reachable (directly or indirectly) from `main`, this will be noted as well.

     | define main routine
     | {